The story of a hero on the run with killer bullets in his body served by the people he served.

 Seronei looks around nervously, his eyes darting left and right.
 “I don’t like sticking in the same place for long,” he proclaims, taking one more suspicious sweep of the place.

 He is tall, slender and dark, but a sickly man, his face aged by ordeal.
 He wears dark sunglasses.
 Sunset hours ago.

 In 2001, Seronei was unceremoniously dismissed from the police force he had served for 17 years.
-Members of his squad and several other officers who provided him with crucial information.
-The information assisted in hunting down some of the most wanted criminals has either been gunned down or exiled.
+Members of his squad and several other officers provided him with crucial information.
+The information assisted in hunting down some of the most wanted criminals who have either been gunned down or exiled.
 Seronei knows he is a marked man, constantly on the run.

 “How come you are still alive?”
 I prod him.
 “You can’t kill a man who has already died,” he responds wryly.
 The list of his “hits” among thugs he has brought to book reads like who-is-who in Kenya’s historical crime world of yesteryears; Muhindi, Kabuti, Kachicho, Ndegwa alias Bull, Kinuthia, Rasta, Kimari, Muite, Senge, Wacucu, Rasta, and Wanugu make the unenviable list.